K8lcx63/planning_suturo_1718/planning_programm/planning_interaction/README.md

 All actions for moving the arms do have magic numbers for which gripper to use.
 All actions for the right arm are noted with an even number, while all actions for the left arm are noted with an uneven number.

 On the contrary, the magic numbers for the gripper-opening and gripper-closing are vise-versa.
 So this need to be calculated for some reason.

+#### wait-for-handshake ()

+- untested

+Stops everything the robot is doing and waits till handshake gesture is detected.
+Can be given a function with parameters, to be called when handshake was detected.
+Given function will be called ins safe enviroment.
+Parameters for function can either be given in a list of parameters like this: '+ '(1 2 3 4 5) or as a single parameter like this 'print "Handshake detected".
+Can be used for unknown deadlocks, if errormessage is edited.
+This function is as generic as it gets.

 ### Safety methods (not usable publicly)